AndreJackBia/AndreJackBia.github.io/index.md

 ## Publications

-Biaggi A., Arcelli Fontana F., Roveda R.
+Martini, A., Fontana, F. A., Biaggi, A., & Roveda, R. (2018, September).
+Identifying and prioritizing architectural debt through architectural smells: a case study in a large software company.
+In *European Conference on Software Architecture* (pp. 320-335).
+Springer, Cham.

+Biaggi, A., Fontana, F. A., & Roveda, R. (2018, August).
 An Architectural Smells Detection Tool for C and C++ Projects.
-44th EUROMICRO Conference on Software Engineering and Advanced Application.
-29-31 Aug.
-2018, Prague, Czech Republic.
+In *2018 44th Euromicro Conference on Software Engineering and Advanced Applications (SEAA)* (pp. 417-420).
+IEEE.

-Martini A., Arcelli Fontana F., Biaggi A., Roveda R.
-Identifying and Prioritizing Architectural Debt through Architectural
-Smells: a Case Study in a Large Software Company.
-12th European Conference on Software Architecture.
-24-28 Sept.
-2018, Madrid, Spain.

 ## Skills